decretist/Dissertation/Chapter1/chapter1.markdown

 Gratian's classroom presentation, as opposed to being the student's own, cannot be determined using statistical authorship attribution methods.

-[5] For example, see (R. W. Southern, *Scholastic Humanism and the Unification of Europe*, vol. 1 (Oxford, UK ; Cambridge, Mass., USA:
+[5] For example, see R. W. Southern, *Scholastic Humanism and the Unification of Europe*, vol. 1 (Oxford, UK ; Cambridge, Mass., USA:
-Blackwell, 1995), 310–18), for a discussion of the role that material and political conditions played in the rise of Bologna and Paris as major academic centers.
+Blackwell, 1995), 310–18, for a discussion of the role that material and political conditions played in the rise of Bologna and Paris as major academic centers.

 [6] "By the first decade of the thirteenth century the private schools of canon law had become part of the corporate structure of the universities in all three places \[Bologna, Paris, and Oxford\]."
-(James
+James
 A. Brundage, “The Teaching and Study of Canon Law in the Law Schools,” in *The History of Medieval Canon Law in the Classical Period,
 1140-1234: From Gratian to the Decretals of Pope Gregory IX*, ed.
-Wilfried Hartmann and Kenneth Pennington, History of Medieval Canon Law (Washington, D.C: Catholic University of America Press, 2008), 98–99).
+Wilfried Hartmann and Kenneth Pennington, History of Medieval Canon Law (Washington, D.C: Catholic University of America Press, 2008), 98–99.
 Brundage here somewhat overstates the degree of institutional evolution the proto-universities had attained at this time.
 The corporate structure of the university had fully emerged by the first decade of the thirteenth century only at Bologna.
 It did not do so at Paris and Oxford until the second decade of the century.
-The standard handbooks on the history of the university in medieval Europe, (Hastings Rashdall, *The Universities of Europe in the Middle Ages*, A new edition, ed. by F. M.
+The standard handbooks on the history of the university in medieval Europe, Hastings Rashdall, *The Universities of Europe in the Middle Ages*, A new edition, ed. by F. M.
 Powicke and A. B. Emden (London: Oxford Univ.
-Press, 1936)) and (Hilde de Ridder-Symoens, ed., *Universities in the Middle Ages*, History of the University in Europe, v.
-1 (Cambridge \[England\] ; New York:
-Cambridge University Press, 1992)), are less helpful on this point than might be hoped.
+Press, 1936) and Hilde de Ridder-Symoens, ed., *Universities in the Middle Ages*, History of the University in Europe, v.
+1 (Cambridge \[England\] ; New York: Cambridge University Press, 1992), are less helpful on this point than might be hoped.

 Bologna: "Bologna vies with Paris for the title of oldest and most distinguished university of medieval Europe, but whereas Paris was